basavyr/macos-devel-issues/bigsur.md

 * ⚠️ make sure the `libjpeg` service is available on the machine (it can be installed via Homebrew).

 It is worth mentioning that these solutions were only tested on macOS BigSur.

+#### December Update

+[This commit](https://github.com/basavyr/python-pyenv-pipenv/commit/faf07dcbc65b82aae0e419599315b176480f9a00) which is part of a dedicated project for creating python scripts within virtual environments contains information with regards to the packages required for numerical computations (e.g., using `numpy`) or data visualization (e.g., using `matplotlib`).

+In the last clean install of macOS 11 BigSur, followed by the proper python development environment setup (that is `pyenv` with `pipenv`), some issues on the installation process of (multiple versions) of `matplotlib` occurred.
+Solution was the installation of another python package, namely `cppy`. **All the packages were installed via `pipenv` (while `pipenv` was installed with `pip` and not via Homebrew).**

+The repository referenced above contains a [file](https://github.com/basavyr/python-pyenv-pipenv/blob/main/code/collage-maker/py_pckgs_info) in which all the necessary packages for a proper setup that allows numerical computations can be achieved.